gaelforget/NCTiles.jl/docs/src/index.md

 end
 ```

 The first attribute, `name`, should be a `String` and is what you want to call the variable in the file.
 The second are the units, which should also be a `String`.
 We then specify the dimensions, `dims`.
 For Dimension variables `dims` should be of length 1 (calling `size` on your dimension values like above if sufficnt).
 Next you specify the actual dimension values.
 For a Dimension variable, this must be a 1 dimensional array, like above.
 After the values you can specify any additional attributes that you want to add to the variable as a dictionary.
 The last attribute is the backend, which allows you to choose between `NCDatasets.jl` and `NetCDF.jl`.
-We have some support for `NetCDF.jl` and full support for `NCDatsets.jl`.
+We have some support for `NetCDF.jl` and full support for `NCDatasets.jl`.
 Note that in creating these `NCvar` structs we do not do any CF Compliance checks, it is up to you to give CF compliant units and attributes.

 #### Define the Data Source